 Log into your account and locate your application to confirm it says "100% Complete" and "Application Submitted."
 Click on the application and locate the application checklist.
 This will show what materials have been received and which items are outstanding.

 Leveraging key features in the online learning management system, students in the Online of Master of Education in Counseling program can expect to collaborate and converse with their cohort peers primarily through video conferencing, live chat, discussion boards and email messages related to course assignments.
 Similarly, faculty will communicate with students through these same venues, with scheduled phone conversations available upon request.

-The Online Master of Education in Counseling is considered a part-time program and thus requires only 15-20 hours of work per week, including time spent with lectures, research and coursework.
-The practicum and internship are taken concurrently with other classes, but even while participating in these experiences students should not have to invest more than 20 hours per week.
+The Online Master of Education in Counseling is largely considered a part-time program and thus requires approximately 15-20 hours of work per week for didactic courses, including time spent with lectures, research, and coursework.

 The Online Master of Education in Counseling has been specifically designed with working professionals in mind.
 Course content is delivered asynchronously, which allows you to log in, view lectures and assignments, and submit required class work as your schedule allows.